StellaVadis/ssa/OLS_closed.md

 J(\boldsymbol{\beta}) = (\mathbf{y} - \mathbf{X} \boldsymbol{\beta})^\top (\mathbf{y} - \mathbf{X} \boldsymbol{\beta})
 $$

+To minimize $J(\boldsymbol{\beta})$, we have different methods for doing so.
+Here we list the most frequently used methods:
+- Closed-form Solution
+- Gradient Descent

+## Closed-form Solution
 To minimize $J(\boldsymbol{\beta})$, take the derivative with respect to $\boldsymbol{\beta}$ and set it to zero:

 $$